Homotopy Hubbard Trees for post-singularly finite exponential maps: The triod algorithm: determining the graph structure

 Let $(H,f,B_{k_i})$ be an exponential dynamical tree and let $p,q,r\in V_f$ be distinct marked points.
-The subtree $[p,q,r]$ is called a \emph{triod}.
-It must look in one of two ways (see Figure~\ref{fig:triods}).

-If $[p,q,r]$ is homeomorphic to the letter 'Y', we call it \emph{branched}.
-Else, it is homeomorphic to the letter 'I' and we call it \emph{linear}.
-It should now be clear how to define the \emph{middle point} $b[p,q,r]\in H$ \emph{of the triod $[p,q,r]$} (compare Figure \ref{fig:triods}).
+The subtree $[p,q,r]$ spanned by $p$, $q$ and $r$ is called a \emph{triod}.
+It must look in one of two ways: if $[p,q,r]$ is homeomorphic to the letter {\sffamily Y}, we call it \emph{branched}.
+Else, it is homeomorphic to the letter {\sffamily I} and we call it \emph{linear}.
+It should now be clear how to define the \emph{middle point} $b[p,q,r]\in H$ \emph{of the triod $[p,q,r]$}.
 Note that the middle point $b[p,q,r]\in V_f$ is also a marked point.

-The shape of the triod $[p,q,r]$ as well as the itinerary of the middle point $b[p,q,r]$ can be determined algorithmically from the itineraries of the marked points $p$, $q$, and $r$.
-This algorithm is known as the \emph{triod algorithm}, and we are now going to explain how it works.